Al Thake: Death

 On September 1, 1872, Thake and a friend went fishing at Fort Hamilton, near where the Verrazano-Narrows Bridge is now located.
 They had just caught a fish when a wave forced Thake into the water.
 The New York Post reported that he was caught in fishing nets, while The New York Times stated that the current swept him away.
 Whatever the case, he drowned, and his body was later discovered on the banks of Bass Creek in Raritan Bay.
-He was just 22.
+He was just 22 years old and 20 days shy of what would have been his 23rd birthday.

 The Atlantics postponed their game against the Brooklyn Eckfords on September 2, and both teams flew flags at half mast at their baseball fields.
 On September 10, Thake's funeral was held at his mother's home, following which he was buried at Green-Wood Cemetery in Brooklyn.
 Thake's teammate and manager Bob Ferguson arranged a benefit game on October 23 to help raise money to cover Mrs. Thake's expenses.
 Former members of the Brooklyn Atlantics and members of the 1869 Cincinnati Red Stockings played against each other in the game.
 Notable participants included future Hall of Fame members Albert Spalding, George Wright, and Harry Wright.
 Weather was poor the day of the game, causing the proceeds to total about $300.